unddef/PI_base/HW_description/README.md

 ![grafik](https://github.com/unddef/i2c_io_board/assets/27676292/e7af824d-4be5-4e5e-b579-71d84d57db8b)

 ## 5V DCDC converter
-the DCDC converter is providing 5V (up to 3A) to power the raspberryPI.
+the DCDC converter is providing 5V (@ up to 3A) to power the raspberryPI.
 This is done by LMR33630 (U3).
 The design of the circuit is done mostly by TI's webbench tool.
 Input and output capacitors were increased a bit.
-Also there is a elko foreseen on the input side but not placed by default.
+Also there is a electrolyte condensator foreseen on the input side but not placed by default.
 Adding this cap might be necessary with higher impedance sources or long lines.
 ![grafik](https://github.com/unddef/i2c_io_board/assets/27676292/44d234a6-0c98-4f36-afb8-aa0dba3ddea5)

 ## 3.3V LDO